ngworker/lumberjack/README.md

 This is possible because the `ConsoleDriver` has the same configuration options as the `LumberjackLogDriverConfig`.
 We only have to include the driver identifier since it can not be predefined.

-The driver identifier is a unique string that allows to identify one driver instance from other drivers and even from another lazy loaded instance of itself.
+The driver identifier is a unique string that allows identifying one driver instance from other drivers and even from another lazy-loaded instance of itself.

 For adding custom settings, see [LumberjackHttpDriver](https://github.com/ngworker/lumberjack/blob/main/libs/ngworker/lumberjack/http-driver/src/lib/lumberjack-http-driver-root.module.ts).